google/grr-doc/developing-grr/setting-up-dev-env.md

 sudo apt-get install libssl-dev python-dev python-pip wget openjdk-8-jdk zip dh-systemd libmysqlclient-dev
 ```

+> Depending on the distribution, the set of packages providing these functionalities can be a bit different—please, refer to your distribution package repository.
+Useful replacement suggestions are also often provided by package managers themselves.

 ## Step 5.
 Install GRR packages.

 GRR is split into multiple packages.
 For the development we recommend installing